 Step 4.
-Prepare a table of raw street address to be geocoded.
+Prepare a target table of street address to be geocoded.

 Create a table view by adding the worksheet from your carlislePizzaShops.xlsx workbook.
 Next, export the table view to your geodatabase.
 Proceed with the new geodatabase table and remove the view of your Excel ® table.